junxit/us-congress-bills-116/metadata.md

 - 2020-05-11 — Introduced in Senate
 - 2020-05-11 — Read twice and referred to the Committee on Rules and Administration.
+- 2020-05-20 — Passed Senate without amendment by Unanimous Consent. (text: CR S2560)
+- 2020-05-20 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S2560)
+- 2020-05-20 — Senate Committee on Rules and Administration discharged by Unanimous Consent.
+- 2020-05-20 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S2559-2560)